fable-compiler/Fable/docs/interacting.md

 Note that this time the `Import` attribute is on the `Globals` value, not the module.

-A good starting point for foreign interfaces are [Typescript definition files](http://definitelytyped.org) and there's a script (still in development) to make the bulk work of translating the file into F#.
+A good starting point for foreign interfaces are [Typescript definition files](http://definitelytyped.org) and there's a script to make the bulk work of translating the file into F#.
 You can test it as follows:

 ```
 node tools/typescript2fable.js path/to/definition.d.ts > path/to/outfile.fs
 ```

-> As most times, some tweaking by hand will be needed, it's planned to keep a repo with curated definitions of the most commonly used libraries (core JS, node, React...)
+> As most times, some tweaking by hand will be needed, it's planned to keep a repository with curated definitions of the most commonly used libraries (core JS, node, React...).
+As of now you can find some parsed files [here](/lib).

 ### Import parameters